uomoukko/uFtp/README.md

 WSL2 on the other way, when it starts, it is assigned a dynamic IP address from a private subnet (17.x.x.x)<BR>
 because of this routing you will get this error:<BR>

-`anonymous@ftp.external.com` A <- UFTP> dir<BR>
+`anonymous@ftp.external.com A <- UFTP> dir<BR>
 Client ready at 172.21.x.x:20500<BR>
 PORT 172,21,x,x,80,20<BR>
-500 I won't open a connection to 172.21.x.x (only to your.public.ip)
+500 I won't open a connection to 172.21.x.x (only to your.public.ip)`

 solution: give the command "mode passive", the prompt will change from A <- to P -><BR>
-this means the client will always make outgoing connections to the server<BR>
-be careful that the server must be on a public ip.<BR>
+this means the client will always make outgoing connections to the server, but be careful that the server must be on a public ip.<BR>

 # Build notes
 **x86-Windows**: built on Windows 10 using mingw-w64 gcc (10.3.0)<BR>